Didcot Town F.C.: History

-The football club gained nationwide attention when it reached the FA Cup First Round Proper in season 2015–16 and was awarded a home tie with Exeter City, which was shown live on BT Sport.
-At the end of the 2018-19 season, Didcot reappointed Jamie Heapy as their first team manager after Andy Ballard resigned.
+The football club gained nationwide attention when it reached the FA Cup first round proper in season 2015–16 and was awarded a home tie with Exeter City, which was shown live on BT Sport.
+At the end of the 2018–19 season, Didcot reappointed Jamie Heapy as their first team manager after Andy Ballard resigned.

+The 2022–23 season saw Didcot Town promoted back to the Premier Division having defeated Ware in the play-off final.

 Stadium

 Didcot have played at Loop Meadow on the town's Ladygrove estate after the sale of their former Station Road ground in 1999.
 The ground boasts a main pitch and a training pitch, with the main pitch having a 150-seat main stand and a covered standing area.
 Their previous ground is now the site of a large car park for the town's recently built shopping centre.
 Loop Meadow attracted its biggest crowd of 2,707 in 2015 when League Two side Exeter City visited in the FA Cup first round.

 The ground has been upgraded to meet FA Ground Specifications.
 Two 175 standing terraces have been erected to the Railway End and 100 seats have been added into the Main Stand.